timbru31/SilkSpawners/README.md

 ## Credits
 * mushroomhostage for the original SilkSpawners plugin
 * Thermo_Core alias Archarin for the logo
+* Kiracastle for the nice review
+* smsunrato for the review and Indonesian translation
+* Jeroendedoem for the Dutch translation

 ## Support
 For support visit the dev.bukkit.org page: http://dev.bukkit.org/bukkit-plugins/silkspawners